-Allied Health Professionals and Clinical Support Staff:
+Allied Health Professionals, Pharmacy and Health Care ScientistsStaff:

-The members of the Allied Health Professionals and Clinical Support Staff class shall include individuals who are eligible as members of the Staff Constituency who do not fall within the Medical and Dental Practitioners staff class or the Nursing and Midwifery staff class but whose regulatory body is within the remit of the Council for Healthcare Regulatory Excellence or who are otherwise designated by the Trust from time to time as eligible to be members of this class.
+The members of the Allied Health Professionals, Pharmacy and Health Care Scientist class shall include individuals e.g. clinical support staff who are eligible as members of the Staff Constituency who do not fall within the Medical and Dental Practitioners staff class or the Nursing and Midwifery staff class but whose regulatory body is within the remit of the Council for Healthcare Regulatory Excellence or who are otherwise designated by the Trust from time to time as eligible to be members of this class.

-Management, Administrative and Support Staff (including eligible contractors):
+Non-clinical Staff (including eligible contractors):

-The members of the Management, Administrative and Support Staff class shall include individuals who are eligible as members of the Staff Constituency but do not fall within any of the other staff classes mentioned above.
-The Management, Administrative and Support Staff class shall include individuals who are not employed by the Trust but carry out the functions of the Trust through an independent contractor as a designated partner organisation.
+The members of the Non-clinical Staff class shall include individuals who are management, administrative and support staff eligible as members of the Staff Constituency but do not fall within any of the other staff classes mentioned above.
+The Non-clinical Staff class shall include individuals who are not employed by the Trust but carry out the functions of the Trust through an independent contractor as a designated partner organisation.